algobulls/pyalgotrading/docs/brokers/connecting_alpaca.md

 # Binding Alpaca with Python Build

-## Alpaca and PythonBuild
+## Alpaca and Python Build

 ---

-This comprehensive guide streamlines the process, allowing you to seamlessly connect Alpaca with PythonBuild Account.
+This comprehensive guide streamlines the process, allowing you to seamlessly connect Alpaca with Python Build Account.
 Elevate your trading experience with our visual analytics feature, and fine-tune your strategy until it meets your satisfaction.
 Gain expert approval for live trading and deploy it across 30+ supported brokers without the need for complex broker integration logic.

 Select **[Broking Details](https://app.algobulls.com/broking?query=e30%3D){target=_blank}** from the navigation bar on the left to know more.